rwxrob/zet/docs/381/README.md

 🎵 **appreciating music, pub crawls, etc.** [appreciating.music]  I love music of all kinds, but I especially love live impromptu music like you find in a pub or from people busking on the street.
 I can't always get out, so you'll see me set this status when just searching through Spotify and YouTube for good music to add to my collection.
 Chat is fun, interactive, and emotes are totally fine.

-👉 **away for now but come back soon** [away]  I'm away from my computer or phone and not streaming.
+🛑 **away for now but come back soon** [away]  I'm away from my computer or phone and not streaming.
 Don't worry.
 Chat is blocked but people regularly use IRC or Discord to hang out even if I'm away.

 🍻 **chillin, random whatever, and music** [chillin]  Chilling is when I'd have a beer with friends and just talk about random shit, listen to good music, and sometimes belly laugh laugh.
 The mood is definitely 'no worries' so just about anything goes, including limited emoji spam.

-💢 **coding bash, go, c, or web** [coding]  My coding ability sucks ass compared to *real* "leet" coders I've known.
-Hence the emoji.
-I'm okay with sucking.
-I'm plenty good enough to be paid a lot for doing it professionally.
-But I'm a practical guy.
-I code when I want something that doesn't exist (which is often).
-That's also why I code mostly in bash and Go.
-I can get shit done incredibly fast with them.
-I'm usually in a pretty intense state and focused so there's a good chance I won't see your chat messages for up to 10 minutes at a time and when I do I'm less prone to answer.
-See something wrong or just stupid?
-Please let me know.
-Questions are okay, but please don't expect a lot of narration or "rubber ducking" because I need all my neurons focused on the task at hand.
-Also avoid posting emotes and other distractions.

 ☕ **coffee talk, news, music** [coffee]  Quiet, more intellectual conversation about current events, tech trends, secops drama, and roasting shitting blog posts.
 Coffee not required.
 Ask anything you want, but please don't spam.

 🤔 **learning something together** [colearning]  Learning is often best when done with a group of friends.
 Y'all are my friends (honestly, I have few outside of streaming) and the current followers in chat are the group.
 Let's figure this shit out together.
 Questions and insights are strongly (and selfishly) encouraged.

-💰 **working together (co-working)** [coworking]  I'm just here working on my day job that pays the bills.
+🍅 **working together (pomodoro coworking)** [coworking]  I'm just here working and taking breaks at the top of the hour.
 Imagine if we were all sitting in a co-working/co-location center or coffee shop.
 I have no idea what you are working on, but we are madly working away on our own stuff.
 We take breaks and talk about the industry and life, then we get back to it.
-If you get lonely or unmotivated (like so many of us) join us for chillhop and quiet co-working.
+If you get lonely or unmotivated (like so many of us) join us.
 I'll try not to be too distracting.
 Any chat is allowed, but avoid excessive emoji spam since we are trying to get work done.

 ☠️ **hacking to learn** [hacking]  I'm a slow, methodical, grey-hat hacker who takes lots of tangents along the way.
 I don't hack for speed.
 I hack to discover, understand, and shame.
 I've never been a "professional," but I have written systems security audit software and performance-testing fork-bombs for IBM where I also did forensics on Tivoli core dumps.
 I've caught hackers on my personal network (using tools I've written) and reported them.
 And, yes, I've "hacked" into systems in the past.
 In fact, I may or may not "accidentally" dox my IP address to attract more script-kiddies to my honeypot.
 You've been warned.
 I also have quite a few contacts (we'll say) in the "security" space with a particular set of skills that far surpass mine.
 (I also speak Russian and French.)
 When I first started streaming in early 2020 I started to pursue an OSCP certification and considered getting into it formally.
 I'm glad I switched to cloud-native infrastructure engineering instead, more money and less paper work.
 Plus, I can still hack "for fun" in my own time (but obviously nothing on stream unless it is to learn).
 Ask all the questions you want when I'm in this mode.